-Last updated : October 7, 2024
+Last updated : February 17, 2025

-When a drug test result indicates a negative dilute, it is still a cause for concern.
-That’s because even though the employee didn’t test positive for drug use, the fact that the specimen was diluted indicates to employers they may have successfully masked drug use.
+On the other hand, a negative dilute result is still a cause for concern.
+Even though the employee didn’t test positive for drug use, the fact that the specimen was diluted indicates to employers they may have successfully masked drug use.
 It’s common practice for the employer to require a second test.
-Sometimes, as in the case of safety-sensitive employees, there’s a retest.
+Sometimes, as required of safety-sensitive employees, for instance, there’s a retest.

 It’s “common knowledge” in the drug culture that you can flush your system of drug metabolites long enough to take a urine test.
 The word on the street—and all over the web—is that if you consume lots of water or other liquids before you head to the test site, you should pass with flying colors.
-Back in the early days of drug testing, that may have been the case—but not anymore.
+In the early days of drug testing, that may have been the case—but not anymore.

 People used to be able to “get over” on a drug test by adding adulterants or downing lots of water just before a drug test.
 However, somebody needs to let drug users know that technology has come a long way since the 80s.
+Laboratory equipment is much more sophisticated today.
+This makes it easier for techs to determine if a test sample has been tampered with in an attempt to mask drug use.

 Creatinine is the key

 Creatinine is the byproduct of creatine phosphate.
 Created by muscle contractions, it leaves the body through the blood and kidneys.
 It’s a constant process.
+Normal creatinine levels determine the specimen is pure urine.

 The urine of a normally hydrated person never reaches creatinine levels in that range.
 Samples that contain these levels are identified as being diluted.